Home of the Best Water on Earth!

 California’s Historic Railroad Town… Dunsmuir’s historic district reflects the town’s association with transportation.
 First came the railroad, which in fact, created the town.
 Early surveys determined that the upper Sacramento River Canyon was the most viable route for a railroad linking California with Oregon.
 By the mid-1880s the railroad had entered Siskiyou County and in August of 1886, the Central Pacific Railroad arrived.
 Their camp, about one mile south of today’s historic commercial district, was first called Pusher for the helper or pusher engines that were based there to assist trains over the steep grades to the north.

 British Columbia coal baron, Alexander Dunsmuir donated the town fountain and Pusher became the historic town of Dunsmuir.
-A huge roundhouse, machine ships and rail yards were soon built and the town’s population quickly increased.
+A huge roundhouse, machine ships, and rail yards were soon built and the town’s population quickly increased.
 Dunsmuir was incorporated in 1909.
-You will find this historical railroad town on Interstate 5, just 12 miles south of Mount Shasta City and about 45 miles north of Red-ding, California.
+You will find this historic railroad town on Interstate 5, just 12 miles south of Mount Shasta City and about 45 miles north of Redding, California.